 Integrated Studio Arts

-The BFA in Integrated Studio Arts is a new and innovative undergraduate major offered by the Department of Art and Design with three possible areas of focus: Art, Culture and Technology, Craft and Material Studies and 2D Extended Media.
-This program is studio intensive and designed to encourage cross-pollination of media and hybrid activity between disciplines.
-In today’s world the lines between the arts, technology, engineering and the sciences are increasingly blurred.
-Creative leaders of tomorrow must possess a solid foundation in the traditional arts as well as expertise in new technologies and innovative ways of thinking.
-The Integrated Studio arts BFA degree builds on Purdue’s reputation as a leader in technology and its emerging voice as an innovator in the Arts.
-Students entering the program have a wide range of options open to them in selecting courses and designing their plan of study.
-From painting, drawing, printmaking, textiles and ceramics to photography, robotic art, digital media, video art and new media culture, the program speaks a contemporary language while still building on the great traditions in art.
+The BFA in Integrated Studio Arts is an innovative professional undergraduate degree offered by the Department of Art and Design that allows students intensive study in studio art courses.
+In today’s world, the lines between the arts, technology, engineering, and sciences are increasingly blurred.
+The leaders of tomorrow must possess a solid foundation in the traditional arts as well as expertise in new technologies and innovative ways of thinking.
+The Integrated Studio Arts degree builds on Purdue’s reputation as a leader in technology and its emerging voice as an innovator in the Arts.
+Students entering the program have a range of options open to them in selecting courses and designing their program.
+With a large number of credits being taken in a variety of studio classes, Purdue’s Integrated Studio Arts BFA graduates possess the tools to be well versed in their discipline but also are able to reach our fast-paced, computer and media-based culture.
+From painting, drawing, printmaking, textiles, materials and processes, jewelry/metalsmithing, sculpture, and ceramics to robotic art, digital media, photography, video art, and new media culture, the program speaks a contemporary language while still building on the great traditions in art.

 Points of Interest